isdrupter/pycc/README.md

 # Set up

 * Create a file with your telnet hosts, one per line
-* Edit your credentials, prompts, etc
+* Edit your credentials and prompt (if needed)
-* Run it.
+* Run it: python pycc -l listofzombies -t 500 -c 'uname -a'

 # Other Uses